TW-Classed

 );

-Using the as prop
+Using the render prop

 import { classed } from "@tw-classed/react";